wharton/django-flexbox-theme/README.md

 - Designed for Wharton, but easily customizable for other UPenn schools and departments.

 ### Browser Support
 - This theme supports all browsers colored green on the <a href="http://caniuse.com/#search=flexbox">canIuse</a> site.
-This theme should not be used with IE 11 and below or Safari 8 and below.
+This theme should not be used with IE 11 (and below) or Safari 8 (and below).

 ### Components